 Each device in the VPN needs a key pair.

-Instead of setting parameters through command-line arguments, you could also create and load the configuration through an ini file.
+Instead of setting parameters through command-line arguments, you could instead create and load the configuration through an ini file.

-Instead of creating the tunnel interface and routes manually as above, you can use the included
+Instead of creating the tunnel interface and routes manually, you can use the included

 wg-quick script.
 This creates a tunnel interface, sets the IP address, adds routes, and configures and runs the WireGuard daemon.
 Simply add an